Welcome to Vail Lake

 About the Reservoir

 Vail Lake is a water storage reservoir located east of Temecula on Temecula Creek.
-Since 1978 Rancho California Water District (RCWD) has owned and managed Vail Dam, and the water in the lake.
-The reservoir has a storage capacity of approximately 46,000 acre-feet (AF); however, due to the drought, there is approximately 13,200 AF currently stored in the lake.
+Since 1978 Rancho Water has owned and managed Vail Dam, and the water in the lake.
+The reservoir has a storage capacity of approximately 45,000 acre-feet (AF); however, due to the long term effects of the drought, there is approximately 15,000 AF currently stored in the lake.

 Vail Lake Acquisition

-RCWD acquired land surrounding Vail lake in order to protect the quality of its water supplies, enhance the reliability of those supplies, and maintain a lower cost water source.
+Rancho Water acquired land surrounding Vail Lake in order to protect the quality of its water supplies, enhance the reliability of those supplies, and maintain a lower cost water source.

 - The District also gained increased flexibility in its management of the water stored in the lake.